diegogermanacosta/ifc-app/README.md

-# Hello world IFC.js WIV Using Vite React-TS

-Currently IFC.js does not have a Vite React example (an alternative to Create React App).
-So, I made one based on the [hello world repository](https://github.com/IFCjs/hello-world).

-## Quick setup
+# Quick setup

-First, download this project or clone the repository and install the dependencies with `git clone https://github.com/IFCjs/hello-world`.
-You can then install the dependencies using `npm install` and build all the examples with `npm run build`.
+Download this project or clone the repository.

+Install the dependencies using `npm install` and build all the examples with `npm run build`.

-You can then execute the examples serving them locally with `git run preview`.
+You can then execute the examples serving them locally with `npm run dev`.